numalariamodeling/faculty-enrich-2022/content/modules/emod-how-to/emod-how-to.md

 <details><summary><span style="color: blue;">Simulating Periodic Migration</span></summary>
 <p>

-For routine or seasonal migration events that repeat during a simulation, specify the number of repetitions and time-interval within add_migration_event()
+For routine or seasonal migration events that repeat during a simulation, specify the number of repetitions and time-interval within add_migration_event():

 ```python